lilas-solutions/lilas-solutions.github.io/content/en/minibiz-privacy-policy.md

 ---
-title: "Mini Business - Privacy Policy"
+title: "Privacy Policy - Mini Business"
+layout: product_document_page
+parent: minibiz/
 ---

-Effective Date: December 12th, 2024
+Effective Date: January 10th, 2025

-At **Lilas Solutions**, your privacy is of utmost importance to us.
-This Privacy Policy outlines how we collect, use, and protect your data.
-By using the Mini Business application, you agree to the terms outlined in this policy.
-If you have any questions or concerns, please contact us at **contact@lilas.solutions**.
+At **Lilas Solutions**, your privacy is important to us.
+This Privacy Policy explains how we collect, use, and protect your information.
+By using Mini Business, you agree to the practices outlined in this policy.
+If you have any questions, please contact us at **contact@lilas.solutions**.

 ---

-## 1. Information We Collect
+### 1. Information We Collect

-The **Mini Business** application collects the following types of data:
+**Mini Business** stores data that users directly input into the application.
+This includes:
-- **Sales and Purchases Details**: Information such as products sold or purchased, prices, payments, and delivery dates.
+- **Sales and Expenses Details**: Products sold or purchased, prices, payments, and delivery dates.
-- **Client and Provider Information**: Contact details, names, and addresses of clients and providers.
+- **Client and Provider Information**: Names, contact details, and addresses of clients and providers.

-All data collected is directly input by the user into the application.
+We do not collect any data automatically or from third-party sources.

 ---

-## 2. How We Use Your Information
+### 2. How We Use Your Information

-The collected data is used to:
+The data collected is used solely to:
 - Generate summaries and reports to help users make informed business decisions.
-- Provide features and functionality necessary for managing business activities effectively.
+- Provide essential functionalities of the application.

+We do not use your data for advertising or marketing purposes.

 ---

-## 3. Data Storage
+### 3. Data Storage and Security

-Data is stored in:
+- **Local Storage**: Data is stored on your device to ensure offline functionality.
-- **Local Files**: On the user’s device for immediate access.
+- **Cloud Storage**: For users who enable online features, data is stored securely in a private database.

+We implement appropriate technical and organizational measures to protect your data from unauthorized access, disclosure, alteration, or destruction.

 ---

-## 4. Data Sharing
+### 4. Data Sharing

-We do not share your data with any third parties.
-All data remains confidential and accessible only to you.
+We do not share your data with third parties.
+All information remains confidential and is accessible only to you.

 ---

-## 5. Security Measures
-We implement appropriate technical and organizational measures to safeguard your data against unauthorized access, alteration, disclosure, or destruction.
+### 5. User Responsibilities

+As a user of Mini Business, you are responsible for:
+- Ensuring the accuracy of the data you input into the app.
+- Safeguarding access to your device and the application.
+- Reporting any unauthorized use or security breaches promptly.

 ---

-## 6. User Responsibilities
-You are responsible for safeguarding access to your device and ensuring that the information you input into the app is accurate and up to date.

----

-## 7. Changes to This Privacy Policy
+### 6. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Any changes will be communicated through the app or other appropriate means.
-Please review this policy periodically to stay informed.
+Any changes will be communicated through the application’s initial screen.
+Continued use of the app after such changes signifies your acceptance of the updated policy.

 ---

+### 7. Governing Law

+This Privacy Policy is governed by the laws of Chile.
+Any disputes arising from this policy shall be resolved in the courts of Chile.

+---

-## 8. Contact Us
+### 8. Contact Us

-If you have any questions or concerns regarding this Privacy Policy, please contact us:
+If you have any questions, concerns, or feedback about this Privacy Policy, please contact us:
-    **Lilas Solutions SpA**
+- **Lilas Solutions SpA**
-Email: **contact@lilas.solutions**
+- **Email**: contact@lilas.solutions

 ---

 Thank you for trusting **Mini Business** to support your business needs.